 - Centre for Ecology and Conservation

-- Centre for Geography, Environment and Society
+- Centre for Geography and Environmental Science

 - Centre for Research in Animal Behaviour (CRAB)

 - Identity and the Psychology of Self in Society (IPSIS)

 Around 330 research students study within the College, across the University’s three campuses in Exeter and Cornwall.
 Together with around 380 postgraduate taught students and our research-active staff, research students in the College form part of a flourishing postgraduate and research community.
 Find out more about postgraduate research degrees within the College, including MPhil/PhD.

 Our research was rated as world-leading or internationally excellent in the Research Excellence Framework (REF) 2014.